 [Update June 16, 2020: I work with a company named Prime to publish my newsletter to help offset the cost of publishing] I use Mailchimp and I pay $75 a month to send out a newsletter and that will be going up to $100 with just a few more subscribers (the cost is based on the size of the newsletter list; I know people who pay $1000 a month!).
 That is just out of pocket money that I have to spend to send out any sort of correspondence to subscribers.

-My goal with the Marly Bird Newsletter is to not only let my subscribers know about new patterns, what I have happening, and to ultimately get more pageviews and sessions to my website and to my friends’ website (yes, I share links to my friends patterns because SHARING IS CARING 🥰).
+My goal with the Marly Bird Newsletter is to not only let my subscribers know about new patterns (free and paid for), what I have happening, and to ultimately get more pageviews and sessions to my website and to my friends’ website (yes, I share links to my friends patterns because SHARING IS CARING 🥰).